UniversalDependencies/docs/_tr/feat/VerbForm.md

 - _okuyacağım kitap_ "the book that I will read"
 - _Ali'nin okuduğu kitap_ "the book that I has read"
 - _okuyor olduğun kitap_ "the book that you are reading"

-### <a name="Conv">`Conv`</a>: converb

-The converb, also called transgressive or adverbial participle, is a non-finite verb form that shares properties of verbs and adverbs.

-#### Examples

-- _yürürken gördüm_ "I saw it while I was walking"
-- _okuyarak daha iyi öğreniyor_ "She/he learns better by reading"
-- _raporu yazılı olarak istiyorlar_ "They want the report in written form"
-- _okuyunca anlayacaksın_ "You will understand when you read it"

 <!-- Interlanguage links updated Čt lis 12 09:43:08 CET 2020 -->